TrueNAS SCALE Apps: Getting Started the Clean Way

-TrueNAS SCALE Apps let you run Plex, Jellyfin, Nextcloud, and other services directly on your NAS.
-Here is how the app system works, how to set it up cleanly, and the patterns that prevent headaches later.
+TrueNAS SCALE Apps run Plex, Jellyfin, Nextcloud and more directly on your NAS via Docker.
+Learn how the app system works, the storage layout to set up

-One of TrueNAS SCALE’s largest functional advantages over CORE is its Apps system: a built-in way to deploy containerized services directly on the NAS, with the storage already attached.
-Run Plex, Jellyfin, Nextcloud, Pi-hole, Vaultwarden, Home Assistant, Immich, and dozens of other applications without setting up a separate Docker host.
+The Apps system is one of TrueNAS SCALE’s biggest functional advantages over CORE: a built-in way to deploy containerized services directly on the NAS, with the storage already attached, without setting up a separate Docker ↗ host.

 It is also, in equal measure, the system most likely to confuse a new SCALE user.
 The terminology overlaps with Docker and Kubernetes without being identical to either; the path to “I just want to run Jellyfin” is more layered than it looks; and a misconfigured app can write data into places you did not intend, which is awkward when those places are on the same pool as your photos.